 Medical Expenses

-Your medical expenses will be paid by your travel insurance but in some situations the guest may be required to pay the expenses and then claim them back after the cruise.
+Your medical expenses will be paid by your travel insurance but in some situations, the guest may be required to pay the expenses upfront and then claim them back after the cruise.

-This tends to happen in the case of minor injuries with major injury claims being sorted with the travel insurer directly.
+This tends to happen in the case of minor injuries – but sometimes in the case of major injury claims too.

 What Are The Main Types of Cruise Travel Insurance?